-UA Little Rock is located at 2801 South University Avenue.
-The School of Nursing is located on the south end of campus between the eStem High School and the Center for Performing Arts building.
+The School of Nursing is on the south end of the UA Little Rock campus, 2801 University Avenue.
+It’s located between the eStem High School and the Center for Performing Arts building.

 Where do I park when I come for my advising?

-There are convenient metered parking lots located near the School of Nursing building.
-Additionally, students can park in the free lot located in the University Plaza and walk through the breezeway to the Nursing Building.
+Convenient metered parking lots are near the School of Nursing building.
+Students can also park in the free lot in the University Plaza and walk through the breezeway to the Nursing Building.

 What degrees does the UA Little Rock School of Nursing offer?

 - Associate of Applied Science (AAS) RN program

 - RN to BSN online program

 How often do you accept students into the program?